 Changes in diet (such as avoiding animal-based products whenever possible), shopping local, giving maintenance to your car, taking shorter showers, recycling, and taking advantage of natural ventilation and lighting are also simple steps to build a greener routine.

-Reducing waste generation, sealing your home and keeping the thermostat low, walking or biking more often, using energy-efficient appliances, and supporting carbon offset programs are also important ways for you and your family to live more sustainably.
+Reducing waste generation, sealing your home and keeping the thermostat low, walking or biking more often, using energy-efficient appliances, and supporting tree planting carbon offset programs offered by the best carbon offset providers are also important ways for you and your family to live more sustainably.

 With carbon offsets and an ecological footprint calculator, you have the power to not only mitigate those pesky CO2 emissions that your household can’t help but produce, but you’ll also be helping to restore ecosystems and important habitats for endangered wildlife.